-Welcome to the Daily Bruin Fall 2021 application period!
-You have until October 4, 2021 to complete your application to one of the premier student newspapers in the country.
+Applications are now open and you have until Monday, Oct.
+9 at noon PT to complete your application to one of the premier student newspapers in the country.

-The Daily Bruin is the student newspaper at the University of California, Los Angeles.
-Founded in 1919, it is one of the largest student organizations on campus, consisting of more than 400 staffers across 17 departments: news, sports, arts & entertainment, opinion, design, illustrations and cartoons, data and graphics, photo, copy-editing, web development, BruinWalk development, The Quad, video and podcasts, PRIME (our quarterly magazine), Enterprise (investigative reporting), social media and outreach.
+The Daily Bruin is the award-winning student newspaper at the University of California, Los Angeles.
+Founded in 1919, it is one of the largest student organizations on campus, consisting of more than 400 staffers across 20 sections: News, Sports, Arts , Opinion, Design, Illustrations, Cartoons, Graphics, The Stack (data journalism), Photo, Copy-editing, Online (web development), Bruinwalk development, The Quad (explanatory journalism), Video, Podcasts, PRIME (our quarterly magazine), Enterprise (investigative reporting), Social Media and Outreach.

-Frequently Asked Questions:
+Frequently Asked Questions

 If you're a UCLA undergraduate or graduate student, yes!
 If you are a UCLA Extension student, recent graduate, high school hopeful or otherwise, you are unfortunately ineligible to apply.

 Your editors will fill you in on training specifics during the interview phase of hiring.
-Intern training will be held during the weekends following Week 3, 4 and 5 over Zoom.
+Intern training will be held during the weekends following Week 3, 4 and 5 in person.
 You must also attend media law and sensitivity training upon hiring, with a date to be determined.
 These are all required and your acceptance to the organization is contingent upon your participation.

-Our conflict of interest policies prevent students from working for both the Daily Bruin and political organizations/committees, including student government.
+Our conflict of interest policies prevent students from working for both the Daily Bruin and political organizations/committees, including student government (i.e., any USAC office in any capacity).
 You may apply to the Daily Bruin and student government, but you must choose between the two if you’re accepted into both.
 Staffers from the Opinion section may join conventional partisan political groups (Bruin Democrats, Bruin Republicans, etc.) as long as they do not hold leadership positions in these groups.
 Staffers outside of the Opinion section may not join conventional partisan political groups, but may join non-partisan political groups like Bruin Political Union.